14 things you should know about French driving etiquette

 5. All passengers in a car are required by law to wear safety belts, even in the rear seat.

-6. Drink-driving limits are strict in France: 50mg of alcohol per 100 ml of blood (half the limit in place in the UK).
+6. Drink-driving limits are strict in France: 50mg of alcohol per 100 ml of blood (lower than the 80mg per 100ml limit in place in the UK).

 7. Talking on a mobile phone while driving - even with a hands-free headset - is illegal.